Faces of 2 USS Monitor crewmembers reconstructed

 Mar 3, 2012 11:56 AM CST

-This undated image provided by the Mariners' Museum, is a diagram of where two skeletons were recovered when the USS Monitor was raised from the ocean bottom.
-Facial reconstructions have been done on the sculls in an effort to identify the victims.
-(AP Photo/Mariners Museum) (Associated Press)
+This undated image provided by the NOAA USS Monitor Collection, shows two skulls and the mold casts that were part of skeletons recovered when the USS Monitor was raised from the ocean bottom.
+Facial reconstructions have been done on the cast skulls in an effort to identify the victims.
+(AP Photo/NOAA...
+(Associated Press)

 When the turret of the USS Monitor was raised from the ocean bottom, two skeletons and the tattered remnants of their uniforms were discovered in the rusted hulk of the Union Civil War ironclad, mute and nameless witnesses to the cost of war.
 A rubber comb was found by one of the remains, a ring was on a finger of the other.